Play this article

-If you are using angular need to access DOM with SSR, then use domino package.
+If you are using Angular and need to access DOM with SSR, then use the domino package.

-Domino provide support for the DOM API and also CSS for querySelector(), querySelectorAll(), and matches().
+Domino provides support for the DOM API and also CSS for querySelector(), querySelectorAll(), and matches().

 npm install domino --save